Page 3: Later life

 Farmhand, bush worker, deer culler, writer, character

-This biography, written by Brigid Magner, first published online in 2011, and updated in November, 2012.
+This biography, written by Brigid Magner, was first published in the Dictionary of New Zealand Biography in 2011.
+It was updated in November, 2012.

 While travelling in India in 1973, Crump stayed in Kashmir with a local family.
 He credited this time as being revelatory to the development of his spiritual life.
 The journey reinforced his anti-materialist views and led him to question the wastefulness of the New Zealand lifestyle.